 Our results suggest the presence of a density-dependent S-R relationship for the Tanner crab population in the EBS with cyclical variability around the long-term trend.
 Furthermore, we found evidence of a predator-prey relationship with flathead sole biomass, and environmentally mediated survival driven by sea surface temperature during late spring and early summer, and winter values of the PDO.

 Similarly to Zheng & Kruse (1998, 2003), we found variability consistent with a 13-14 year cycle in both recruitment and total adult population size, which is approximately double the mean generation time (2T) of female Tanner crabs in this region.
-Interestingly though, this cycle seems to have broken down in the years after 2005, suggesting a change in recruitment mechanisms.
+Interestingly though, this cycle seems to have broken down in the years after 2005, suggesting a shift in recruitment processes.

 Cyclical patterns of recruitment are not uncommon among brachyuran crabs.
 For instance, abundance of age 0+ snow crabs (Chionoecetes opilio) fluctuated periodically with stronger year-classes recurring approximately every 7 yr in the EBS (Ernst et al. 2012, Burgos et al. 2013) and 8 yr in the northwest Gulf of St. Lawrence in eastern Canada (Sainte-Marie et al. 1996, Émond et al. 2015).
 This cycle length is equivalent to the time interval between a female crab’s conception (zygote) and her terminal molt and first spawning, i.e., one mean generation time (1T).
 On the other hand, along the US west coast, Dungeness crab (Cancer magister) tend to cycle with a period of 10 yr, corresponding to 2T for this species (Botsford and Hobbs 1995).